BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 Required: this call will clear the deep link parameters when the app is closed, so they can be refreshed after a new link is clicked or the app is reopened.

-For Android this should be done in OnStop.
 In a Forms App CloseSession is done in the OnSleep method of your App class.
 See the example above.

 ### Non-Forms Xamarin Setup